Etejerina/a-walk-in-python/day_5.md

 Of course we can loop through an iterable too as we saw previously.

-Later, when we learn about Classes, we0ll see how toi create an Iterator Class.
+Later, when we learn about Classes, we'll see how to create an Iterator Class.

 ### Generators